 My journey with art therapy began in 2003, when I started working with several artists in New Mexico.
 Without realizing it, I was working out some painful experiences of my past (and present) without having to talk about it or even know what “it” was.
 For me, the process of changing materials with my own hands was powerful and exciting.
 I could see and feel change!

 So, short story: Art was Healing and Safe because I didn’t need to use my words, just my hands.
 I could tell my story without having to defend or explain my self, my feelings or my experience.
 Making art became a safe outlet for me to express my inner world.
-I find the process of creating art to be part magic; it can hold what is too painful to hold, express what seems impossible to articulate and transform what feels awful and painful into something beautiful.
+I find the process of creating art to be part magic; it can hold what is too painful to hold, express what seems impossible to articulate and transform what feels awful and painful into something different and sometimes, even beautiful.
 And so naturally, when I discovered that Art Therapy was a “thing”, I was in and decided to continue my training as an Art Therapist.